Treasure County, Montana

 Treasure County is a county in the U.S. state of Montana.
 As of the 2020 census, the population was 762, making it the second-least populous county in Montana.
 Its county seat is Hysham.
-The county was founded in 1919.
+The county was split off from Rosebud county in 1919 and named Treasure in hopes of drawing in new settlers.

 Geography

 According to the United States Census Bureau, the county has a total area of 984 sqmi, of which 977 sqmi is land and 6.6 sqmi (0.7%) is water.
 It is the fourth-smallest county in Montana by land area.